olcf/SingularityTools/Titan/BaseExample/README.md

 # Example: Base container
-To facilitate building containers suitable for deployment on Titan a helper script, `TitanPrep.sh`, has been created which will automatically create the neccessary bind points, setup environment variables, and attempt to overwrite the distro installed `MPICH` shared libraries with symlinks which on Titan will resolve to the Cray provided `MPI` libraries.
+To facilitate building containers suitable for deployment on Titan a helper script, `TitanPrep.sh`, has been created which will automatically create the neccessary bind points, setup environment variables, and attempt to overwrite the container provided `MPICH` shared libraries with symlinks which on Titan will resolve to the Cray provided `MPICH` libraries.
 The container is still responsible for installing the `CUDA toolkit` and ensuring all `MPI` applications are built against `MPICH`.
 What follows is a basic `Ubuntu Zesty(17.4)` container build capable of building `MPI` and `CUDA` applications.
-It is assumed that you are building the container on a Linux system you have root privilidge on or through a service such as `Singularity Hub`.
+It is assumed that you are building the container on a Linux system in which you have root privilidge on or through a service such as `Singularity Hub`.

 ## Definition walkthrough
 ```